By Mark Taylor, Group CCO, Waterlogic

 One of the most effective ways of providing safe and sustainable hydration for businesses is to rent a dispenser plumbed directly into the mains water supply, removing the reliance on bottled water.
 Quality mains-fed dispensers typically use UV light to purify water against bacteria, viruses, and cysts – to over 99% in some cases.
 Many sustainable hydration options also use an antimicrobial infusion or coating on key surfaces, particularly around the dispensing area – buttons, nozzle and drip tray.
 This provides an added layer of defence against contamination from bacteria and mould.
 By providing this option, alongside biodegradable or compostable cups, where reusable bottles aren’t possible, businesses can join the fight against single-use plastics whilst ensuring that employees and customers stay safely hydrated.

-also have an impact on the environment, and while not everyone can have complete control over these processes and their impact, they can work towards a more sustainable future together.
+Businesses also need to consider the bigger picture in regard to their sustainable goals.
+Organisations often rely on partnerships to be successful, whether that’s manufacturers, suppliers, or delivery services; all of these also have an impact on the environment, and while not everyone can have complete control over these processes and their impact, they can work towards a more sustainable future together.

 Having these discussions with partners – asking what they’re doing to manage their environmental impact, and if there’s any way you can help them – and ultimately finding those who share your need for an eco-friendly future is important.
 To make a real change, we need to see efforts from all areas, particularly as eight global supply chains account for more than 50% of annual greenhouse gas emissions worldwide – a simply shocking statistic.
 If businesses place more pressure on manufacturers and suppliers to also become more sustainable, we can make real progress in our fight against climate change.